locationtech/geomesa/docs/user/convert/usage_runtime.rst

 Loading Converters and SFTs at Runtime
 --------------------------------------

-If you have defined converters or SFTs in Typesafe Config you can place them on the classpath or load them with a ``ConverterConfigProvider`` or ``SimpleFeatureTypeProvider`` via Java SPI loading.
+If you have defined converters or SimpleFeatureTypes in Typesafe Config you can place them on the classpath or load them with a ``ConverterConfigProvider`` or ``SimpleFeatureTypeProvider`` via Java SPI loading.
 By default, classpath and URL providers are provided.
 Placing a Typesafe Config file named